Let's do our part together to change the world.

 Palmer Night Out

-Palmer Night Out focuses on mentoring relationships with children from the Palmer Home through quarterly outings with the children.
-These include activities such as swimming, fishing, bowling, movies, art classes, and trips to the RiverKings.
+Palmer Night Out focuses on mentoring relationships with children from the Palmer Home through monthly outings with the children during the school year.
+These include activities such as roller skating, ice skating, bowling, movies, art classes, and trips to the RiverKings.
 This project is especially dear as we have held it since our chapter beginnings, and have followed several children from kindergarten through high school.